-San’s published writing has included two columns, each of which ran for a couple of years: San On Web, about the technical, design, and psychological aspects of Web development; and inSANity, an irreverent business column about making a living as a freelancer.
-Other writings have covered a broad range of technical, corporate, and marketing subjects for a diverse group of clients.
-San’s published artwork has included both editorial and advertising illustration, as well as self-published cartoon stories.
+San’s published writing has included two columns, each of which ran for a couple of years: San On Web, about the technical, design, and psychological aspects of Web development; and inSANity, an irreverant business column about making a living as a freelancer.
+Other writings have covered a broad range of corporate, technical, and marketing subjects for a diverse group of clients.
+San’s published artwork has included both editorial and advertising illustration, as well as self-published graphic stories.
 His unpublished work includes short stories, a children’s book, and various cartoons.
 Much of this latter work will eventually appear on this or related Web sites.

 San has lectured on subjects such as graphic design, typographic theory, and design/writing integration to large and small audiences of editors, art directors, and business/tech writers in the United States and Japan.
-He was also one of the very first print designers to make the transition to Web design, and started building sites back when most people had never heard of the Web.
+He was also one of the very first print designers to make the transition to Web design, building sites back when most people had never heard of the Web.

 In more recent years, working out of Boston, San has been prototyping publications and other communication projects for clients and employers.
 For example, he built a small-business webzine (for his then-employer) that quickly received rave press reviews and won several awards—including a nomination for a British Academy Award, the only American webzine so honored at the time.
 He then headed the editorial and art team that launched a related print magazine, serving as its editor-in-chief and creative director.
 Other San prototypes have included career guides, technology handbooks, and training materials.
 These prototypes often take on a life of their own (as an ongoing series of publications) long after San hands off the project.
 San has also built award-winning Web sites in the communication, staffing, and medical fields.